Paste your Bing Webmaster Tools verification code here

 Robbie Davis Floyd discusses in Birth as an American Rite of Passage, the extremes on the continuum help to define the “norm” in a society.
 Homebirths and birth center births help to encourage hospitals to practice more evidence-based medicine.
 They encourage them to listen more closely to consumers.
 Because they have competition- they have serious financial incentive to step up.
 When they don’t have competition, they don’t have to step up.

-Did you know that hospital Cesarean rates go up to almost 70% in the United States, and there are many, many places where women are "not allowed" to have a vaginal birth??
+Did you know that hospital Cesarean rates go up to almost 70% in the United States, and there are many, many places where women are "not allowed" to have a vaginal birth?

 As I write that, I say to myself, “How is that even possible?”
 But it is.
 And it didn’t happen overnight.
 It happened a step at a time.
 Women’s rights and choices being slowly eroded until, voila!, they don’t have any.